swara14/Meal-Craft/README.md

    - The application will display real-time research paper information and the corresponding paper links.

-## Note

-- Keep your API keys confidential and do not share them publicly.
-- Ensure an active internet connection for accurate data retrieval.

-## Contributing

-Welcome to contribute to Scholar H-Index App!
-Feel free to fork the repository and suggest any improvements.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push the changes to your fork.
-5. Submit a pull request.

-Thank you for your contributions!

 ## License

 This project is licensed under the [MIT License](LICENSE).